devans10/blog/src/content/posts/kubernetes-nginx-ingress-controller.md

 customresourcedefinition.apiextensions.k8s.io/challenges.certmanager.k8s.io created
 ```

-Now we need to add a label to the `kube-system` namespace to enable resource validation using a webhook.
+Now, we need to add a label to the `kube-system` namespace to enable resource validation using a webhook.

 ```
 $ kubectl label namespace kube-system certmanager.k8s.io/disable-validation="true"